HIP-1195: Hiero hooks and an application to allowances

 /**

-* A slot in the storage of a lambda EVM hook.
+* A slot in the storage of an EVM hook.

 */